shikha1149myprojects/Shikha-Mehta-Portfolio/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to work in roles like SOC Analyst, Penetration Testing, and Cloud Security
+My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to work in roles like SOC Analyst, Penetration Testing, or Cloud Security

 ## Skills